My Gear - Good, Bad and Ugly

 Other items included hat, gloves and walking sticks.
 Lost two hats and my first pair of walking sticks, a pair of Fizan Compact which were both relatively cheap and very light.

 I carried everything in an Osprey Exos 46 bag (with a waterproof cover) and started with an Osprey 3 litre Hyproform water reservoir.
-Was really worried about getting stuff wet so had go a couple of fold dry bags as well, one for my clothes and one for the IPad.
+Was really worried about getting stuff wet so had go a couple of fold dry bags as well, one for my clothes and one for the iPad.

 Star performers for me were the waterproof jacket, the long sleeve T shirt and my Osprey Exos 46 bag.